dzoricic/basket/readme.md

 To run, I suggest creating a configuration for running Dockerfile in IntelliJ.
 Steps:
 * Edit Configurations...
-* \+ -> Docker -> Dockerfile
+* \+ -> Docker -> Docker Compose
-* Select Dockerfile from project root
+* Select docker-compose.yml from root
-* Fill in the image and container info
+* In modify options, select the option to always build new image
-* Bind docker port to machine port (in my case 8080 to 8080)
 * Add Before Launch "Run Maven Goal" **clean package -DskipTests**

-The H2 database is embedded so You don't have to worry about it at the moment (If I find time I'll create a separate containerized DB)
+This will open 2 containers and a connection between them.
+It will also expose the ports on local machine.

 ### Features